Holder (ACT)

 An assessment of population growth drivers in Holder reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Notably, the Holder's growth rate since the 2021 census exceeded that of the broader SA3 area, which saw a growth rate of 0.5%.
-Overseas migration contributed approximately 53% of overall population gains in the Holder during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also with a base year of 2022.
-Future population trends indicate an overall decline in the Holder's population over time.
-According to current methodologies, the area's population is expected to decrease by 19 persons by 2041.
-However, growth is anticipated among specific age cohorts, particularly the 45 to 54 age group, which is projected to grow by 73 people during this period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections, also based on a 2022 base year, are adopted.
+Future population trends indicate a decline in overall population over this period, with the suburb's population expected to reduce by 19 persons by 2041 according to these projections.
+However, growth across specific age cohorts is anticipated, led by the 45 to 54 age group, which is projected to grow by 73 people.

 Frequently Asked Questions - Population